Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 ### Module 1: Databricks Lakehouse Platform

-A Data Lakehouse is a unified data platform that combines the bes features of `data lakes` and `data warehouse`.
+A `Data Lakehouse` is a unified data platform that combines the bes features of `data lakes` and `data warehouse`.
 If offers the vast storage capabilities and flexibility of a data lakehause to handle large volumes of raw, detailed data, alongside the strutured querying and performance optimizationof a data warehouse.
 This hybrid approach aims to support a wide range of use cases, from big data processing and machine learning to business intelligence and analytics, all within a single platform.

-**Challenges in the Data Lakehouse:**
+**Challenges in the Data Lakehouse**

   - Large scale ETL is complex and brittle.

-**Complex pipeline development:**
+  - Complex pipeline development
     - Hard to build and maintain table depencencies´.
     - Difficult to switch between `batch` and `stream`.

-**Data quality and governance**
+  - Data quality and governance
     - Difficult to monitor and enfornce `data quality`.
     - Impossible to trace data lineage.

-**Difficult pipeline operations**
+  - Difficult pipeline operations
    - Poor `observability`at granual data levels.
    - Error handling and `recovery is laborious`.